 UPDATE FOR FEB 22nd: We will be conducting virtual classes on Wed Feb 22nd.
 Biology class will meet synchronously at 8:45 for 3rd Bio, and 9:30 for 4th Bio.

 The link for our session will be: meet.google.com/qyw-xidx-tkz.
 Please be ready to learn at the start of the class as instruction will begin immediately.
 If you need additional support, I will hold virtual meeting time through this link from 2:00-3:00 PM: meet.google.com/qyw-xidx-tkz.

 As a science teacher at Waterford Union High School, my mission is to prepare students to make informed decisions throughout their lives.

 In addition, I work as an education researcher and study how to improve science teaching and learning to make it more effective.

-To view a presentation summarizing our work, click here.
+To view presentations summarizing our work, click here, here, and here.
 To read a research proposal summarizing our work, click here.

 Who am I?

 I grew up on a dairy farm near Green Bay, WI.
 I completed my undergraduate studies at the University of Wisconsin-Madison, earning dual degrees in Biology and Agricultural Science.
 I have teaching licenses in biology, agricultural education, and environmental science.
 I earned a dual-Ph.D. from Michigan State University in Curriculum, Instruction, and Teacher Education and in Environmental Science and Policy.
 My research focuses on enabling more informed decision-making through research-based science education.
 To view my full CV, click here.

 "If you can't explain it simply, you don't understand it well enough." - Albert Einstein